ardanlabs/gotraining/topics/go/README.md

 ---

-### Readability
+#### Readability

 **_We must structure our systems to be more comprehensible._**

-This is about writing simple code that is easy to read and understand without the need of mental exhaustion.
+This is about writing simple code that is easier to read and understand without the need of mental exhaustion.
 Just as important, it's about not hiding the cost/impact of the code per line, function, package and the overall ecosystem it runs in.

 [Example Readability Issue](http://cpp.sh/6i7d)

 **Code Must Never Lie**

-We have all been here if you have been programming long enough.
-At this point it doesn't matter how fast the code might be if no one can understand or maintain it moving forward.
+It doesn't matter how fast the code might be if no one can understand or maintain it moving forward.

 **Quotes**